UVADS/ds6011/capstone_flow.md

 #

-- **Feedback Collection**: Feedback is gathered from students and mentors.
+- **Feedback Collection**: Feedback is gathered from students, mentors, and sponsors.
 - **Sharing Feedback and Learning**: The feedback is presented to SDS faculty and staff for improving the capstone process.

 #